 - 1. Verbal praise - 2.
 Written praise, for example: a letter/email or telephone call to parents. - 3.
-Privileges eg. First served at supper, milkshake trip.
+Lucton Express vouchers and/or other privileges eg. First served at supper

 It is the policy of the staff to maintain good communication with pupils.
 The relationship thereby established will ensure that houseparents are always considered to be approachable.
 The active presence of house staff at all times enables the majority of problems to be recognised at an early stage and dealt with in an understanding and fair manner.